 ENV 513 Topics in Plant Biology (A).
 Prerequisite: ENV 400 or 405.
 In-depth discussion of recent scientific literature and experimental data in plant biology, ecology, and systematics.
 Students critically analyze current scientific literature and write a research paper.
 3 Cr.

 ENV 519 Principles of Limnology (A).
-Prerequisite: ENV 303.
-In-depth study of the physical, chemical and biological properties of lakes and streams.
-Topics include top-down: bottom-up control of food webs, eutrophication, nutrient cycling, acid precipitation effects on lakes, paleolimnology, etc. Students critically analyze classical and current limnological literature and write two research papers.
-Recommended for students interested in oceanography and marine biology.
+Introduces students to the physical, chemical and biological characteristics of lakes and streams.
+Lecture topics include top-down: bottom-up control of food webs, eutrophication, nutrient cycling, acid precipitation effects on lakes, paleolimnology, etc. Recommended for students interested in oceanography and marine biology.
 Laboratory and field methods covered include sampling and identification of selected aquatic organisms, chemical analysis of water, and operation of physical and chemical sampling gear.
 Includes field exercises on lakes and streams.
 4 Cr.
 Fall.

 ENV 523 Biology of Pollution (A).
 Prerequisites: One general biology and one college chemistry course.
 In-depth study of chemistry and biology of pollution.
 Primary focus on water pollution problems and effects of pollutants on organisms at the molecular, cellular, physiological and behavioral levels, plus effects on populations, communities and ecosystems.
 Overview of toxicity testing techniques and data analysis.
 3 Cr.
 Odd Spring 3 Cr.
 Odd Spring.